-Women in the UK have been urged to check whether they are owed money by the State Pension department and fight back for back payments they may be eligible for.
+Women in the UK have been urged to check whether they are owed money by the Department for Work and Pensions (DWP) and fight back for back payments they may be eligible for.

 Under the former pension system, married women could claim basic state pension to the value of 60% of the full rate, based on their husbands’ National Insurance contributions.
 However, they were only able to do so if this amount would exceed the pension that they were eligible to receive based on their own National Insurance contributions.

 Before March 2008, women were required to claim to receive the enhanced version of the state pension.
-However, since March 17, 2008, the Department for Work and Pensions' (DWP) computerised system has been supposed to apply this automatically, with no physical claim required.
+However, since March 17, 2008, the DWP's computerised system has been supposed to apply this automatically, with no physical claim required.
 Correspondingly, women who have husbands who reached the age of 65 before March 2008 should have received correspondence from the DWP informing them that they had the option to boost their state pension.

 However, several women came forward to complain that they never received any such correspondence and hence, did not claim the boost in pension.
 While the DWP is now scouring prior records to identify women affected by this error, many are being advised to take proactive measures to ensure the issue is rectified.